Ganesh623/Insider-Music/README.md

 ### Simple application which fetches the List of Songs from iTunes API with search Keywords and showing in the TableList.

+### Note: Don't run the build in simulator.
+Run it in the iPhone.

 ## Table of contents
 * [General info](#general-info)
 * [Technologies](#technologies)